Law School Case Brief

 Garrity v.
 New Jersey - 385 U.S. 493, 87 S. Ct.
 616 (1967)

 The protection of the individual under U.S. Const. amend.
 XIV against coerced statements prohibits the use in subsequent criminal proceedings of statements obtained under threat of removal from office.
 The protection of the individual under the Fourteenth Amendment against coerced statements prohibits use in subsequent criminal proceedings of statements obtained under threat of removal from office, and that it extends to all, whether they are policemen or other members of our body politic.

 Police officers in certain New Jersey boroughs, when questioned by other state officers concerning the alleged fixing of traffic tickets, answered the questions after a warning that they were entitled to remain silent and any information given might be used against them in any criminal prosecution, but that if they refused to answer they would be subject to removal from office.
 Over their objections, some of the statements thus obtained were subsequently used to convict them in a prosecution for conspiracy to obstruct the administration of the traffic law.
-Their convictions were sustained by the Supreme Court of New Jersey over their protests that their statements were coerced because of the threat that if they refused to answer, they could lose their position with the police department.
+Their conviction was sustained by the Supreme Court of New Jersey over their protests that their statements were coerced because of the threat that if they refused to answer, they could lose their position with the police department.
 The police officers appealed.